alex-harvey-z3q/aws-cli-scripts/README.md

-# AWS CLI helpers
+# AWS helpers

-My collection of AWS CLI helpers.
-These are all the AWS CLI helpers that I have written over the years that I find frequently useful.
+My collection of AWS helper scripts.
+These are scripts that I have written over the years that I find frequently useful.

 ## Install